sebastian6551/sebastian6551/README.md

 # About Me

-**Software Engineer** with a Full-Stack background from Colombia 🇨🇴, with nearly 3 years of experience building web applications using **React** and **JavaScript**, focused on creating responsive, user-centered interfaces.
+**Software Engineer** with a Full-Stack background from Colombia 🇨🇴, focused on creating responsive, user-centered interfaces.

 I have experience working across the full software development lifecycle, from implementing features and integrating REST APIs to improving usability and maintaining clean, scalable codebases.